sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

  * I want to change the widget text content.
     - The Sezzle logo image must remain present.
 The installment price is highly recommended, as it is proven to drive AOV lift.
  * I want to combine the Sezzle widget with a competitor's widget.
-    - We currently offer dual install with Afterpay, Quadpay, and Affirm.
+    - We currently offer dual install with Afterpay, Quadpay, Affirm, and Klarna.
  * I am switching to Sezzle from a competitor and need the competitor widget removed.
-    - We can hide the competitor widget, but there may be a delay since the Sezzle widget loads last.
+    - We can typically hide the competitor widget, but there may be a delay since the Sezzle widget loads last.
 It is recommended to remove the competitor's code from your theme.
  * I want to add widgets to the quick cart.
  * I want to add widgets to the product preview page.
  * I want to add widgets to the collections page.